Skip to content

 Niacinamide is one of the most useful ingredients for oily skin because it does several boring-but-important things at once.

 It can support the barrier, reduce visible redness, help post-breakout marks, and has evidence for reducing facial sebum.
-Draelos and colleagues studied topical 2% niacinamide and found reductions in sebum measures over a few weeks, with some differences between the studied populations.
+A 2006 clinical study[3] on topical 2% niacinamide found reductions in sebum measures over a few weeks, with some differences between the studied populations.

 That nuance matters.
 Niacinamide is not a magic oil switch.
 It is more like a polite brake pedal.